-Go Rural is a thriving community movement of Scotland’s farmers and crofters who are passionate about producing the highest quality food and drink, and who are committed to caring for the environment and protecting Scotland’s landscapes for everyone to enjoy responsibly.
+Go Rural is a thriving community movement of Scotland’s farmers and crofters, passionate about producing the highest quality food and drink and committed to caring for the environment and protecting Scotland’s landscapes for everyone to enjoy responsibly.

-We are a close-knit network of quality agritourism businesses scattered throughout all parts of the Scottish countryside who offer locals and visitors alike high quality and memorable experiences.
+We are a close-knit network of quality agritourism businesses, scattered throughout all parts of the Scottish countryside, offering locals and visitors alike high quality and memorable experiences.

 The name for what we offer is agritourism, a well used phrase internationally but you might be familiar with other terms such as farm stay, farm holidays, and farm shop.

 As well as running a tourism or leisure business we are all working farmers on real working farms.
 Look out for our “Go Rural” cow to signify you are on a real working farm.